Getting around Barolo and Barbaresco – are you ready for an adventure?

 - Getting to the car rental location: You may need to organize transportation to the rental car location to pick up your car.
 You can get taxis at the Alba or Asti train stations or ask your hotel to order you one.
 Remember that in Italy if you call for a cab the meter starts when they leave to pick you up, not when you get in the car.

-- Identification: Make sure you have a valid drivers license and passport.
+- Identification: Make sure you have a valid driving license and passport.

 Alba Car Rental Locations